rexich/tips/docs/compression.md

 - Total run time: ~6 seconds
 - Interestingly, it saved ~0.5 MiB and ran twice as fast as GZIP with compression level 4!
+- Output size: 41% of the original, 59% savings

 ### Attempt no. 8: compression level 6, PIGZ (parallel gzip)